top of page

 Will Pazdziora

-An experienced educator, William has served on the voice faculty at Berklee College of Music and currently teaches at The American Academy of Dramatic Arts (AADA) in Manhattan.
-He has presented at national singing conferences and works with students who have released albums, performed on cruise ships and national tours, and appeared in regional theaters across the United States.
+As an educator, William has served on the voice faculty at Berklee College of Music and currently teaches at the American Academy of Dramatic Arts in Manhattan.
+He works with singers performing on national tours, cruise ships, and regional stages across the country, as well as artists releasing original music.

 Teaching